Karan Johar's Twins Yash & Roohi Turn Three: Filmmaker Gets Emotional & Pens A Heartfelt Note

 Karan Johar's Heartfelt Note On Single Parenting

-Karan begin his note by saying, "I am a single parent in social status...but in actuality am definitely not....my mother so beautifully and emotionally co parents our babies with me."
+Karan begins his note by saying, "I am a single parent in social status...but in actuality am definitely not....my mother so beautifully and emotionally co parents our babies with me."

 KJo Thanks His Mother Hiroo Johar In His Post